arispant/simple-arcade-game/README.md

 ## Installation.

-No installation needed!

-## How to play.
+To run the application:

+Download the GitHub zip file and extract the project's files anywhere in your local machine or clone the repository onto your local workstation.
+In any case just:
+Open a browser window and navigate to the index.html file in your application's directory.

-Just click the link and you are ready to go!!!
+If you want a simplest way just click the link and you are ready to go!!!
 [Play!](https://arispant.github.io/simple-arcade-game/)